 Hello!
 Welcome to Public Speaking.
 I'm excited to get to know everyone and help you through what I know is an anxiety inducing class.
 I have been in your place and I know how scary this is.
 But, don't worry!
 We will work through this and I hope that you will come through this semester with the skills and confidence to thrive in your chosen field.
-This syllabus is very important to understanding the requirements of this course, and I encourage you read over the contents carefully.
+This syllabus is very important to understanding the requirements of this course, and I encourage you read over the contents carefully and do not hesitate to come to me with any questions and concerns.